<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1968150386811065&amp;ev=PageView&amp;noscript=1">

 What are the Filing Requirements of An Unlimited Company?

 As per the Companies Accounting Act 2017, Irish registered unlimited companies linked to a limited liability holding company, whether directly or indirectly, are obligated to submit annual accounts.
-Therefore, all unlimited companies with such structures must make an annual filing with the CRO
+Therefore, all unlimited companies with such structures must make an annual filing with the CRO.

 What is a 'pure' Unlimited Company in Ireland?